Croatian literature: Increasing freedom of expression

-Vesna Parun is the author of some fifty collections of poetry, and a book of prose and drama.
+Vesna Parun is the author of fifty poetry collections and a book of prose and drama.
 Her love poetry is characterised by its attenuated sensuality and lush depictions of nature.
 In her later collections, she developed a tendency towards satire.

 Jure Kaštelan was a poet who depicted themes of childhood and homeland, combining Ujević-Matošević traditions with oral poetry and surrealistic imagery.
 Poet and dramatist Radovan Ivšić wrote surrealist works that are considered early forerunners of 1970s surrealism.
 Surrealist elements also appeared in the poetry of Šime Vučetić, whose work was primarily focused on his own inner struggles and delusions.

 The poetry of Drago Ivanišević initially showed influences of surrealism and Italian hermeticism, later writing in more personal style in his chakavian verses of the 1970s.
 Poet Marin Franičević wrote socially engaged verses in the chakavian dialect, later turning to intimate landscape motifs.
 Jure Franičević Pločar wrote poetry in the čakav and Štokav dialects, but established himself primarily as a novelist, with a series of books about the NOB period, written without sentiment, based on the complex psychological states of the characters.

 Joža Horvat dealt with war themes in humorous narratives, while his later works dealt with his own obsession with nature, hunting and adventure sailing.
 Mirko Božić is best known for his "Kurlan" novel trilogy depicting the life of the poor in the Dalmatian hinterland, with a keen sense of character portrayal in an expressive style based on the local stokavian dialect enriched with invented expressions.
 He also distinguished himself as a playwright.
 Pero Budak was the author of several dramas about rural life in Lika, with a pronounced comic touch, very popular in the 1950s.

 Živko Jeličić wrote a series of short stories and novels in a modernist narrative structure.
 Ivan Raos was a prolific writer of short-stories, novelist and playwright, in a variety of styles from humour mixed with realistic narrative, to modernist experimentation.
 Vojin Jelić dealt with themes of life in the Knin district, using a modernist narrative.
 Marijan Matković was best-known as a playwright, whose best works are considered to be his dramatic texts with historical themes.